jgram925/BrewersProject/README.md

 These instructions were created for running the app on Windows.

 1. Download the project to your desktop and unzip.
 2. Ensure that NPM is installed.
-    a.
-Open a command prompt.
+Open a command prompt enter "npm -v".
-    b.
-Type "npm -v" without quotes, if it returns a version number, it is.
 3. Open a comman prompt and navigate to the root project folder.
 4. Type "npm install" to install dependencies
 5. Type "node app" to start the Node.js server